napari/napari.github.io/dev/_sources/gallery/multiple_viewers.rst

 Create multiple viewers from the same script

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-23
+GENERATED FROM PYTHON SOURCE LINES 9-25